How we helped a city council unlock the power of digital

 Our team needed to work closely with residents and council staff, bringing a mix of skills – such as behavioural insight and service design, as well as project management and technical.

-The programme secured significant savings within the first six months and will hit a run-rate of between £9m and c£10m in 2017/18 and beyond.
+The programme secured significant savings and is targeting to hit a run-rate of £7m in 2017/18 and beyond.

-Within months, we helped the council transform almost 200 services, from reporting a missed bin collection to applying for a parking permit to requesting a birth certificate.
+Within months, we helped the council transform over 100 services, from reporting a missed bin collection to applying for a parking permit to requesting a birth certificate.
 Residents can now complete these tasks quickly and easily online.

 The programme has also transformed the way council staff work.
 For example, rolling out mobile devices to social workers in adult social care.
 Using behavioural insight and gamification we engaged them in an entirely different way – and were able to prove that using mobile devices meant they could catch up on note writing and emails on the go.
 Now they can spend more time with the people who need them rather than travelling back to the office to catch up on admin.